 Results 1–7 of 7 for "Psychology Topic"X related to "Science Leadership Conference:..."
-Refine Your Search Refine Your Search TopicSport & exercise (2)Trauma (2)Aging (1)Alzheimer's (1)Death & dying (1)Law & psychology (1) 5 more... [+] Sexual abuse (1)Sport & exercise (1)Stress (1)Therapy (1)Women & men (1)Hide detailsDocument TypePsychology TopicX Results 1–7 of 7 Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Learning & MemoryLearning is the acquisition of skill or knowledge, while memory is the expression of what you’ve acquired.
+Refine Your Search Refine Your Search TopicSport & exercise (2)Trauma (2)Aging (1)Alzheimer's (1)Death & dying (1) 7 more... [+] Education (1)Law & psychology (1)Sexual abuse (1)Stress (1)Therapy (1)Women & men (1)Workplace issues (1)Hide detailsDocument TypePsychology TopicX Results 1–7 of 7 Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Psychologists, Working in SchoolsPsychological science is re-examining how people learn and helping facilitate peak performance in the classroom, on the playing field, and in other situations that require physical and mental execution.
+Psychology Topic 2.Learning & MemoryLearning is the acquisition of skill or knowledge, while memory is the expression of what you’ve acquired.
 If you acquire the new skill or knowledge slowly and laboriously, that’s learning.
-If acquisition occurs instantly, that’s making a memory.Psychology Topic 2.Death and DyingPsychologists can assess mood, mental functioning and pain at the end of life; treat depression, anxiety and other mental health problems; provide end-of-life counseling to the dying and their families; and advocate for good medical care.Psychology Topic 3.Sexual AbuseSexual abuse is unwanted sexual activity, with perpetrators using force, making threats or taking advantage of victims not able to give consent.
-Reactions include shock, fear, disbelief, anxiety or post-traumatic stress disorder.Psychology Topic 4.Sport and ExerciseRegular physical activity and participation in sports are good for your body, reducing the risk that you’ll develop high blood pressure, heart disease, colon cancer and diabetes.
-Sport psychologists can help you overcome problems, enhance your performance and achieve your goals.Psychology Topic 5.TraumaTrauma is an emotional response to a terrible event like an accident, rape or natural disaster.
+If acquisition occurs instantly, that’s making a memory.Psychology Topic 3.Psychologists, Serving CommunitiesPsychological science is strengthening communities by combining clinical work and forensic evaluation to support the legal process.
+Psychology Topic 4.Death and DyingPsychologists can assess mood, mental functioning and pain at the end of life; treat depression, anxiety and other mental health problems; provide end-of-life counseling to the dying and their families; and advocate for good medical care.Psychology Topic 5.Sexual AbuseSexual abuse is unwanted sexual activity, with perpetrators using force, making threats or taking advantage of victims not able to give consent.
+Reactions include shock, fear, disbelief, anxiety or post-traumatic stress disorder.Psychology Topic 6.Sport and ExerciseRegular physical activity and participation in sports are good for your body, reducing the risk that you’ll develop high blood pressure, heart disease, colon cancer and diabetes.
+Sport psychologists can help you overcome problems, enhance your performance and achieve your goals.Psychology Topic 7.TraumaTrauma is an emotional response to a terrible event like an accident, rape or natural disaster.
 Reactions such as shock and denial are typical.
 Longer term reactions include unpredictable emotions, flashbacks, strained relationships and even physical symptoms.Psychology Topic Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–7 of 7 for "Psychology Topic"X related to "Science Leadership Conference:..."